Hatemhusnieh/Code-201-Reading-Notes/class-14b.md

 # CSS Transforms, Transitions, and Animations
-## What Google Learned From Its Quest to Build the Perfect Team
- A team should be supportive and not fall into competing who's gonna take the lead and who rules around.
-And having the same background does not mean having a good and dynamic team, sometimes the best teams come from different backgrounds and different experiences.

-Collaborative work has grown substantially over tha last decades, team work became essential within companies.
-It has been proven, that groups tend to innovate faster, see mistakes more quickly and find better solutions to problems.

-Good teams have two things in common.
-The first, everyone has the same or almost even amount of talking end expressing them selfs.
-And the second, sensing others emotions states or in fancy word ‘‘average social sensitivity’’.
-The combination of the twi will create eventually something called **psychological safety**

-Achieving **psychological safety** is not easy in any means.
-It is hard to force people to respect, understand and be sympathetic with each others.

-Success is often built on experiences — like emotional interactions and complicated conversations and discussions of who we want to be and how our teammates make us feel.

 ## Transforms
 - The transform property comes in two different settings, two-dimensional and three-dimensional.
 Each of these come with their own individual properties and values.